cockroachlabs-field/crdb-local-k8s-multi-region-kubedoom/README.md

 \q
 ```

-To user the map you need an enterprise license.
+To use the map you need an enterprise license.
 Use the command below to cut a license key.
 ```
 ./crl-lic -type Evaluation -org "Cockroach Labs" -site -expiration "2023-10-03 00:00 America/New_York"
 ```